whiprandolph/bestseller/Part 1 - This Is Who We Really Are/01 - This is Who We Really Are.md

 I left the Ashaninka feeling both elated and confused.

 A few months later, my father asked me what I had learned.
-I told him, I didn't yet know, and I was still figuring it out.
+I told him that I didn't know yet, and I was still figuring it out.
 But I knew this: people can live differently.
 We can treat each other well.
 I knew it was possible, and I would never doubt it again because I saw it with my own eyes.

 The more I looked around in my own culture, the United States, the more urgent it seemed to figure out those lessons.
 Deceit, selfishness, ignorance, and unnecessary misery seem pervasive.